 Postponement or Deferral of Jury Service

 The court realizes prospective jurors may have been summoned at an inconvenient time and in most instances are willing to defer or postpone service to a more convenient time.
 Jury service may be postponed or deferred one-time.
 To defer or postpone jury service, please go to the Juror Portal, you will need your juror ID number and your date of birth to access the portal.

 Pursuant to Code of Civil Procedure 215, on and after July 1, 2000, the fee for jurors in the superior court, in civil and criminal cases is fifteen dollars ($15) a day for each day ‘s attendance of jury duty beginning on the second day of service and for each day of service thereafter.
 A juror who is employed by a federal, state, or local government entity, or by any other public entity as defined in CCP Section 481.200, and who receives regular compensation and benefits while performing jury service, may not be paid the fee described above.
-All jurors in the superior court, in civil and criminal cases, shall be reimbursed for mileage at the rate of thirty-four cents ($0.34) per mile for each mile actually traveled in attending court as a juror after the first day, in going only.
+All jurors in the superior court, in civil and criminal cases, shall be reimbursed for mileage at the rate of thirty-four cents ($0.34) per mile for each mile actually traveled in attending court as a juror after the first day.

 Length of Jury Service

 The court uses the "One Day/One Trial" program as defined under California Rules of Court Rule 2.1002(c).
 This is intended to make jury service more convenient by shortening the time that a person is required to serve to one day or one trial.

 Parking is available in the court parking lot across the street from the courthouse.

 Proper attire is required in the jury assembly room and courtrooms.
 Jurors should not appear in shorts, tank tops, tube tops, t-shirts with inappropriate pictures or messages on the front or in bare feet.